Kashmir Great Lakes

 • Scarf or Balaclava

-• Slippers (to use after you reach the camp site)
+• Slippers (to use after you reach the campsite)

 • Extra battery for your head torch